Skip to content

 Hold Cmd/Ctrl while hovering a result to open Obsidian's native Hover Preview.

-Connections results update automatically when you change notes (unless you pause).
+Connections updates automatically when you change notes (unless paused).

 Play/Pause updates (Play/Pause)